 If wood is damaged, you'll have to replace it with new lumber.
 You can make new lumber look weathered to match the rest of your deck by soaking it in a solution of one cup of baking soda for every gallon of water.
 Just remember to seal the wood when you're done.

 Next, test your deck to see if it needs to be refinished by dropping a couple drops of water on it.
-If the water beads on the wood surface, your deck is still protected and you don't need to refinish.
-If the drop soaks into the wood, the old finish has worn away and the wood is unprotected.
+If the water beads up on the wood surface, your deck is still protected and you don't need to refinish.
+If the water soaks into the wood, the old finish has worn away and the wood is unprotected.
 You'll have to refinish.

 Clean Your Deck